zzhangjii/learning-library/ApplicationIntegration-labguide.md

 10. Access your Oracle Integration instance to make sure that it is
     running:

-    - In a new browser tab, access your Oracle Integration instance by browsing to the *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file to access your services.
+    - Access your Oracle Integration instance by browsing to the *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file to access your services.

-    ***

     - Click on *Integration*: